national-data-platform/pop-documentation/README.md

-# Generating and Running the POP Setup Script
+# Generating and Running A POP Setup Script

-This guide will walk you through generating a setup script for your Point of Presence (POP) and running it on your server.
+This guide will walk you through generating a setup script for your Point of Presence (POP) and running it on your infrastructure.
 Follow these simple steps to get everything up and running smoothly.

 ## Requirements for Running the Script
 - **Sudo privileges**: The script assumes you have **sudo** privileges.
 If you are not a sudo user, be aware that you may need to manually adjust commands involving `sudo`.
-- **Tools,Permissions and ports Required**:
+- **Tools, permissions, and ports required**:
   - **Docker** (recent version) - [Install Docker](https://docs.docker.com/engine/install/)
   - **Docker Compose** (recent version) - [Install Docker Compose](https://docs.docker.com/compose/install/)
   - **Uvicorn** (recent version): Install via PIP: